 Koji Yamamura is an animator and illustrator.
 His anime short film Mt.
 Head (2002) was nominated for an Oscar and marked a turning point in his career and propelled him to prominence.
 He is also known for Franz Kafka’s A Country Doctor (2007) and Muybridge’s Strings (2011).
 His films have been awarded with more than 90 prizes and he also writes and illustrates picture books.

-Kristyn Maslog-Levis (Philippines)
+Kristyn Maslog-Levis (Australia)

 Kristyn M. Levis is a marketing specialist, author, ghostwriter and photographer.
 She worked as a TV reporter in the Philippines and a radio broadcaster with SBS in Sydney, where she still occasionally does voice-overs.
 Her young adult novel The Girl Between Two Worlds and The Girl Between Light and Dark were published by Anvil Publishing.
 The third book in this series, The Search for Adarna, is out now.

 Lawrence Schimel (New York, 1971) lives in Madrid, Spain and writes in both Spanish and English.
 He's published over 120 books in a wide range of genres.
 He is also a prolific literary translator.
 His translations into Spanish include the graphic novel They Called Us Enemy by George Takei; his translations into English include the middle grade novels The Wild Book by Juan Villoro and The Treasure of Barracuda by Llanos Campos.

 Lee Myung-ae (李明爱) (South Korea)